-Term Description Data Off See GSMA PRD IR.92 [9] Data Off See GSMA PRD IR.92 [9] Enabled Service Network Any active component on the network that implements certain functionality t involved in sending, receiving, processing, storing, or creating data packets.
-Element involved in sending, receiving, processing, storing, or creating data packets.
+Term Description Data Off See GSMA PRD IR.92 [9] Data Off See GSMA PRD IR.92 [9] Enabled Service Network Any active component on the network that implements certain functionality that is Element involved in sending, receiving, processing, storing, or creating data packets.
 Network elements are connected to networks.
 In the mobile network, components such as MME, SGW, PGW, HSS, and GTP Firewalls, as well as routers and gateways are considered network elements.
-Network A network function can be implemented either as a network element on Function hardware, as a software instance running on dedicated hardware, or as a virtualised function instantiated on an appropriate platform, e.g. on a cloud infrastructure Unsolicited An IP packet is an unsolicited downlink IP packet if: downlink IP - the IP packet is sent towards the UE IP address; and packet - the IP packet is not related to an IP packet previously sent by the UE.
+Network A network function can be implemented either as a network element on dedicated Function hardware, as a software instance running on dedicated hardware, or as a virtualised function instantiated on an appropriate platform, e.g. on a cloud infrastructure Unsolicited An IP packet is an unsolicited downlink IP packet if: downlink IP - the IP packet is sent towards the UE IP address; and packet the IP packet is not related to an IP packet previously sent by the UE.
 Well- An APN whose value has a defined specific string of characters known APN